aminya/azure-sdk-for-js/sdk/openai/openai/README.md

 ```

 ### Create and authenticate a `OpenAIClient`

+To configure a client for use with Azure OpenAI, provide a valid endpoint URI to an Azure OpenAI resource
+along with a corresponding key credential, token credential, or Azure identity credential that's authorized to use the
+Azure OpenAI resource.
+To instead configure the client to connect to OpenAI's service, provide an API key from OpenAI's
+developer portal.

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token),
 provide an instance of the desired credential type obtained from the